waocats/crabgo/src/doc/src/reference/semver.md

 Additionally, updating `rustc` to a new version may introduce new lints.

-Transitive dependencies which introduce new lints should not usually cause a failure because Cargo uses [`--cap-lints`](../../rustc/lints/levels.html#capping-lints) to suppress all lints in dependencies.
+Transitive dependencies which introduce new lints should not usually cause a failure because Crabgo uses [`--cap-lints`](../../rustc/lints/levels.html#capping-lints) to suppress all lints in dependencies.

 Mitigating strategies:
 * If you build with warnings denied, understand you may need to deal with resolving new warnings whenever you update your dependencies.
   If using RUSTFLAGS to pass `-Dwarnings`, also add the `-A` flag to allow lints that are likely to cause issues, such as `-Adeprecated`.
-* Introduce deprecations behind a [feature][Cargo features].
+* Introduce deprecations behind a [feature][Crabgo features].
   For example `#[cfg_attr(feature = "deprecated", deprecated="use bar instead")]`.
   Then, when you plan to remove an item in a future SemVer breaking change, you can communicate with your users that they should enable the `deprecated` feature *before* updating to remove the use of the deprecated items.
   This allows users to choose when to respond to deprecations without needing to immediately respond to them.